MicroEJ/docs/KernelDeveloperGuide/overview.rst

 Introduction
 ------------

-The Kernel Developer's Guide describes how to create a MicroEJ Multi-Sandbox Firmware, i.e. a firmware that can be extended (statically or dynamically) to run and control the execution of new applications (called *Sandboxed Applications*).
+The Kernel Developer's Guide describes how to create a Kernel Application: a :ref:`Standalone Application <standalone_application>` that can be extended (statically or dynamically) to run and control the execution of new applications called :ref:`Sandboxed Applications :ref:<sandboxed_application>`).

 The intended audience of this document are java developers and system architects who plan to design and build their own firmware.

-Here is a non-exhaustive list of the activities to be done by Multi-Sandbox Firmware Developers:
+Here is a non-exhaustive list of the activities to be done by Kernel Developers:

+-  Integrating the Kernel Application with a Platform to produce a Multi-Sandbox Firmware and Virtual Device

 -  Defining a list of APIs that will be exposed to applications